Robotics in education: what it is, applications and advantages

 Educational robotics strengthen and support students’ skills developing their knowledge through the creation, design, assembly, and operation of robots.
 Children and young students find it funny and engaging because they feel free to interact directly with both electrical and mechanical processes and procedures.

-In fact, the programming can be too difficult and boring when learned through the “traditional” abstract method.
-On the contrary, by having to control a physical robot and seeing what goes wrong, students learn what robots can and can’t do with an immediate experience and understanding.
+In fact, programming languages can be too difficult and boring when learned through the “traditional” abstract method.
+On the contrary, by having to control a physical robot and seeing what goes wrong, students learn what robots can and can’t do with immediate experience and understanding.

 An assistive technology to attend school